 Often during work sessions more questions come out of a discussion than possible solutions.
 The board members discussed at length the problems facing not only the YME food service, but school food service across the nation caused by the new federal mandates.
 “It seems like we were just making progress, and now we are getting more complaints,” shared board member Dawn Odegard.
 She explained that last year hot dog and “mac and cheese” days were a favorite with students with the highest attendance for the school’s hot lunch.
 Last year the students could select a foot long hot dog or two hot dogs and were given a sizable serving of well seasoned macaroni and cheese.

-Page 2 of 2 - Under the new regulations, the meal is limited to one hot dog and a small dish of bland macaroni and cheese.
+Under the new regulations, the meal is limited to one hot dog and a small dish of bland macaroni and cheese.
 Odegard and other board members asked that the administration look into the possibility of reestablishing an ala carte menu.

 Stoeckman allowed a limited amount of time for discussion on each item on the agenda.
 Every board member voiced their opinions.
 Even though the work sessions are meetings where no decisions are made by the board, those sessions examine problems or potential problems and often committees are asked to investigate ways to solve the problem or to avoid a problem.